Someone puts on a high calf-high black walking sock while sat on a rock

 Mesh Venting

-Found on the top of the foot, this feature allows heat to escape, giving the sock better breathability.
+Found at the top of the foot, this feature allows heat to escape for better breathability.

 Arch Braces

-Some socks offer a tighter, reinforced weave in the arch of the foot to improve support and keep the sock in place.
-This is primarily helpful if you have high arches but can be useful for those with regular arches or flat feet as well.
-Keep in mind, though, that your footwear is the key factor for arch support.
+Some socks offer a tighter, reinforced weave in the arch to improve support and keep the sock in place.
+This is helpful for high arches but can be useful for those with regular arches or flat feet.
+Keep in mind, though, that your footwear is the key factor for arch support - never your socks.

 Layering Fabric

 Many socks have layering to improve performance and reduce rubbing.
-An inner layer will often be made from synthetic material beneath a warm natural outer layer, such as wool.
+An inner layer will often be synthetic beneath a warm natural outer such as wool.
 The inner layer will move with your foot and wick away moisture to keep it cool, whilst the outer layer moves with the shoe.

 Related articles